shravanramakunja/BreifBot/readme.md

 ## 📖 How to Use
- 1. Run Main.py
+1. Run the `requirement.txt` file
+2. Set up the `API` key
+3.Run Main.py
- 2. Enter the website url
+4.Enter the website url

 ## File Structure